alexec/www.alexecollins.com/source/2014-11-22-a-reliable-push-button-release-pattern.html.md

 Step-by-step Interim Release
 ---
-An interim release is a small release that only typically contains bug fixes.
+An interim release is a small release that typically only contains bug fixes.
 Lets say we know that we need to release our project, but the bug fix is actually in one of its dependencies.
 We can automatically update the dependencies.

 ~~~shell
 git checkout 1.0.x
 ~~~

-Now imagine we'd bug fix in the docker java dependency.
+Now imagine we had a bug fix in the docker java dependency.
 To fake this, update and commit the `pom.xml` to have docker-java-orchestrator version 2.0.0.

 ~~~shell
 mvn versions:use-latest-releases -DallowMajorUpdates=false -DallowMinorUpdates=false